 Examining the Appeal of Cigarette Packs Among Adolescents and Young Adults in Mexico City

 With the potential to reach millions, advertising is a powerful source used by tobacco companies to recruit and retain smokers.
-As more countries adopt restrictions on tobacco marketing and promotion, cigarette packs serve as a valuable communicative platform, acting as portable advertising with users disseminating brand imagery and messaging wherever they go.
-This mixed-methods study will be carried out in two phases.
-First, we will conduct 12 focus group discussions with adolescent smokers and non-smokers (13-17 years old) and young adult smokers (18-24 years old) in Mexico City to assess which cigarette pack features are most appealing to young people and why.
-These features may include color, flavor, brand, size, or shape.
-The features identified through these discussions will inform the next phase of the study: a self-administered survey of adolescents and young adults.
-Combined, findings from this research will inform advocacy efforts to improve regulations on tobacco advertising and promotion, focusing on pack features that seem to target youth.
+As more countries adopt restrictions on tobacco marketing, cigarette packs serve as a valuable communicative platform, acting as portable advertising with users disseminating brand imagery and messaging wherever they go.
+This mixed-methods study was carried out in two phases.
+First, we conducted 15 focus group discussions with adolescent smokers and non-smokers (13-17 years old) and young adult smokers (18-24 years old) in Mexico City to assess which cigarette pack features are most appealing to young people and why.
+Results from the focus groups showed that bold, contrasting colors and flavor descriptors increased pack appeal among youth.
+The features identified through these discussions informed the next phase of the study: a self-administered survey of adolescents and young adults.
+Combined, findings from this research support the implementation of plain packaging and a flavor ban as measures to prevent youth initiation.